 The settings added by Adobe Camera Raw (ACR) in XMP sidecar files are parameters of the Raw conversion engine of ACR.
 As Photomatix doesn't have access to the proprietary technology of ACR's Raw conversion engine, it cannot use information set by ACR in the XMP files.

 The same applies to Adobe Camera Raw settings embedded in DNG files.

-In order to preserve the edits you made in Adobe Camera Raw, you will just have to convert your Raw or DNG files to TIFF, and then process the TIFF files in Photomatix.
+In order to preserve the edits you made in Adobe Camera Raw, you will have to convert your RAW or DNG files to TIFF, and then process the TIFF files in Photomatix.
 See above for more information on this workflow.

-When you load Raw files directly in Photomatix, the Raw conversion is done by Photomatix, and the Raw conversion process differs depending on the software doing it.
+When you load RAW files directly into Photomatix, the Raw conversion is done by Photomatix, and the conversion process differs depending on the software doing it.

 The Raw conversion used by Photomatix tries to extract as many pixels as possible from the original Raw data captured by your camera's sensors.
 For some camera models, this results in a width and height that are a few pixels more than the width and height you get when the Raw file is converted by other software.

-To avoid this, you would just need to convert your original Raw files first in Photoshop (or other Raw conversion software you are viewing the Raw file in), then load the converted TIFF or JPEG files in Photomatix.
+To avoid this, you would need to convert your original RAW files first in Photoshop (or other Raw conversion software you are viewing the Raw file in), then load the converted TIFF or JPEG files into Photomatix.
 The pixel size of the images produced by Photomatix will then be same as the size of the source images.

 Note that if you use the alignment option and need to overlay the Photomatix image with the original photos, you will have to leave the 'crop aligned images' box unchecked to ensure the size is not reduced.